stevenj/CIPs/CIP-0062/README.md

 should maintain a specific whitelist of allowed clients and voting purposes for this API.
 This whitelist can be used to avoid asking for permission every time.

-This api, being an extension of
+This API, being an extension of
 [CIP-30 (Cardano dApp-Wallet Web Bridge)](https://cips.cardano.org/cips/cip30/),
-expects that `cardano.{walletName}.enable()` to be enabled and added to CIP-30 whitelist implicitly.
+expects that `cardano.{walletName}.enable()` to be enabled and added to CIP-30 whitelist implicitly when this API is enabled.

 When both this API and [CIP-30](https://cips.cardano.org/cips/cip30/) being enabled, is up to the wallet to decide the number of prompts requesting permissions to be displayed to the user.

-* `purpose` - this is a list of purposes that the dApp is advising that it will be using on the API.
+* `purpose` - This is a list of purposes that the dApp is advising that it will be using on the API.
 The wallet must respond with an error if the purpose is not supported by the Wallet.

   Note: Currently only voting purpose 0 (Catalyst) is defined.
 The wallet should reject any other purpose requested.